calamares/calamares/src/branding/README.md

 brand-specific images or QML.
 Such a subdirectory, when placed here, is automatically picked up by CMake and made available to Calamares.

+It is recommended to package branding separately, so as to avoid forking Calamares just for adding some files.
+Calamares installs CMake support macros to help create branding packages.
+See the calamares-branding repository for examples of stand-alone branding.

 ## Translations